rhiag/rhiag/README.md

  ##   👋 Hi there!
-I'm Rhia George - A Data Driven Storyteller!
+I'm Rhia George - Data Scientist | Data Analyst

  - 🥇: I graduated from Lambda School as a Data Scientist!
  - :seedling: I’m learning **Tableau** at the moment